 Child Witness Materials Project

-Designed to be trauma-informed and age-appropriate, our illustrated booklets and graphic novels guide children through how the justice system works, what their rights are, the roles of the different practitioners they’ll meet, and how they can cope with the difficult feelings they might have.
+Designed to be trauma-informed and developmentally-appropriate, these illustrated booklets and graphic novels guide children through how the justice system works, what their rights are, the roles of the different practitioners they’ll meet, and how they can cope with the difficult feelings they might have.
 For children who have to testify, there are also tips to help them prepare for going to court.

 If you are interested in learning more about this project, please contact us through our Expert Assistance team.